-Eilidh had been very active with organising the AGM
+Eilidh had been very active with organising the AGM and would liaise with Alison, Simon and Chris on final plans.

 School streets

 Eilidh had retweeted about Healthy Streets.
-We wondered what proportion of schools had applied.
+We wondered what proportion of schools had applied and this would be raised at the next meeting with officers.

 Update on meeting with Claudia Webbe and officers